 Engineering and leaders who want to break out of traditional thinking and adopt working techniques in a rapidly changing world will find this 30th Edition of the 1984 classic compulsive reading.

-Engineers will recognize real-life struggles in the thriller-style narrative, but will also glean insights into the best way to turn failing initiatives into thriving operations a day at a time.
+Engineers will recognize real-life struggles in the thriller-style narrative and glean insights into how to turn failing initiatives into thriving operations, one day at a time.

 Technical DevOps Books